 Example 2: Annotating SNPs with location information.

-A user can provide Biofilter with a list of SNPs as an input and map those SNPs to the corresponding chromosome and base pair location as shown in the example below:
+A user can provide Biofilter with a list of SNPs as an input and map those SNPs to the corresponding chromosome and base pair location (if any) as shown in the example below.

+Configuration: